Get alerts of updates about «Face mask and visor use by the general public»

 Re-use of face masks

-- Medical face masks should not be re-used, but extended use can be considered in a shortage situation.
+- Medical face masks should not be re-used.

 - Cloth face coverings can be re-used after washing, and should be able to withstand repeated washes at minimum 60 degrees.
 Use regular washing detergents, but not softeners.
 Do not use detergents that can be harmful to health.

 The following cleaning methods are not recommended, either because there is insufficient documentation on virus inactivation or because they can reduce the textile's filtering ability:

 - Freezing.
 The virus can survive at very low temperatures.

 - Boiling.
 May affect the filtering ability of the textile.